libp2p/libp2p/ROADMAP.md

 ### Notes:

-The Website and replicating the IPFS community guidelines should be the priority
+The website should be launched, accessible, and thoughtful.

 ##### Expected date of completion: `Q3`

 ----------------------------------------------------------------

-# Milestone 4 - Developer Experience
+# Milestone 5 - Developer Experience

 > Summary: Get libp2p into a state that is super easy to use and understand.